pclifford/borderlands2/README.md

     python savefile.py --unlock tvhm old.sav new.sav

-#### Slaughterdome
+#### Creature Slaughterdome

+**NOTE:** I'm unsure whether or not this would actually work on a system without the Creature Slaughterdome explicitly enabled, but it's possible maybe it does?

-**NOTE:** This actually probably does not work, need to test it.
-Regardless, the Creature Slaughterdome might be unlockable with:
+The Creature Slaughterdome might be unlockable with:

     python savefile.py --unlock slaughterdome old.sav new.sav